 - My second set of fairy wings HERE.
 A fairy needs options, right?

 - Learn how to make an Antennae Headband HERE.

 - Darling DIY Flower Fairy Costume for little girls at DIYIdeaCenter.com

 PS: Now grab my FREE guide to Craft Supplies for LOW or NO Money for more frugal happy crafts!

 The more fairies, the merrier

-Don’t forget to save this tutorial and share it with your friends.
-You could even plan a crafternoon and make your wings together.
-I sure would love to join you for this adventure!
+Get together with your friends for a crafternoon and make your wings together.
+I sure would love to join you on this adventure!

 Show your love for the Sparkle